 The Evil Within was originally announced under the codename Project Zwei, and was noticeably different than how The Evil Within actually ended up.
 It was initially conceptualized as a ''vampire hunting action game starring a man and a woman attached by a chain''.
 Because of the two-character setup, cooperative gameplay was to be a significant role in the game; when played solo, players would then have to control the two characters simultaneously -- similar to Brothers: A Tale of Two Sons.
 This idea was eventually scrapped, after Mikami had received feedback suggesting that vampires weren't very popular, and that his colleagues wished to design a more traditional horror game instead.

-The Evil Within was eventually revealed with its official title via an IGN-exclusive live-action teaser trailer with further exclusive IGN coverage the following week.
+The Evil Within was eventually revealed with its now official title via an IGN-exclusive live-action teaser trailer, with further exclusive coverage on IGN the following week.

 Mikami has stated that the Winchester Mystery House played a part in inspiring the look and design of some of the environments in the game.